 Capri Palace is one of your best overnight options.
 A member of Leading Hotels, it offers a huge range of lovely if noisy rooms, but the hotel is located in Anacapri, which for us is a disadvantage as it means you are out of the center and need to take a bus or a taxi down a precarious mountain edge road to Capri town.

 Grand Hotel Quisisana, also part of Leading Hotels Of The World, is the grand dame of Capri’s hotels and is slap bang in Capri town’s center.

 JK Palace, a member of Small Luxury Hotels, comes recommended and is located close to the Marina Grande and walking distance to everything.

 Punte Tragara also a member of Small Luxury Hotels located a short walk from Capri town.

-Finally the hotel Capri Tiberio Palace located a short walk from Capri town up a slight hill offers great views and is worth considering.
+Finally, the hotel Capri Tiberio Palace located a short walk from Capri town up a slight hill offers great views and is worth considering.

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Note: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.